gpgreen/atmo-monitor/README.md

     hand soldered the smaller parts, but it is very tedious.

 I was able to finish the design with the goals and the only part I needed to purchase was the adafruit power breakout.
-It is a 2-layer PCB that I'll have manufactured at [Oshpark](https://oshpark.com).
+It is a 2-layer PCB that I have shared at [Oshpark](https://oshpark.com/shared_projects/8b0I1GvP).

 ## Changes